Building to a Solution: The Elements of a Fusion Breakthrough

 In 2017 researchers, led by Callahan and Hurricane, launched a series of “hybrid” experiments labeled Hybrid-B, C, D, and E. The experiments combine aspects of the most successful previous experimental designs and new understanding with new target designs that pair larger capsules with smaller or reconfigured hohlraums, along with new laser pulse shapes aimed at enhancing the radiation temperature in the hohlraum.

-The hybrid experiments benefited greatly from continuous improvements in laser technology, including steady increases in laser energy and power made possible by years of work to harden NIF’s optics against laser damage.
+The hybrid experiments benefitted greatly from continuous improvements in laser technology, including steady increases in laser energy and power made possible by years of work to harden NIF’s optics against laser damage.
 The development of the Virtual Beam Line++ code, which calculates the light diffraction, amplification, and other behavior of the laser light, enables scientists to calibrate for distortions in the laser beams and deliver the precise pulse shape required by experimenters.
 Other upgrades, such as automation of time-consuming manual activities, an advanced laser alignment system, an integrated suite of online tools, and methods for gleaning more data from a shot, steadily increased the rate of data generation.

 2019-2020: With the beginning of the “Hybrid-E” program in 2019, led by lead designer Annie Kritcher and lead experimentalist Alex Zylstra, researchers made significant progress in coupling more energy to the target to improve compression and hot-spot pressure and temperature.
 An experiment in June 2019 tested large diamond capsules in compact hohlraums under ignition-relevant conditions (high laser energy and implosion velocity).
 The shot used CBET, once a liability, to control asymmetries caused by the larger capsule and low gas-fill.
 The experiment significantly bettered the capsule absorbed energy of NIF’s record-setting shots from the summer of 2017—from 150-200 kilojoules to more than 270 kilojoules—while maintaining the good symmetry and high velocity needed for a successful implosion.
 Similar but slightly lower coupling gains were achieved in the I-Raum campaign testing smaller-scale implosions.